jongminkimlab/Protocol/Fly_MaleFertilityAssay.md

 1. Keep vials undisturbed until adults begin to eclose.
 2. Once eclosion starts, check vials regularly (daily if possible) until counts plateau.

-**Optional handling**
-- If vials become too crowded, you may transfer newly eclosed adults to a “counting” vial, but keep careful records and do not lose flies.

 ---

 ### 5) Count progeny (by sex)